CDRT/docs/su/su_dg.md

    **3** : Bios<br/>
    **4** : Firmware<br/>

-?>Note: When used with -includerebootpackages, the resulting set of updates is the intersection of both filters.
+?>When used with -includerebootpackages, the resulting set of updates is the intersection of both filters.

 **-noreboot**